NicodemusGurion/nicodemusgurion.github.io/islam/05-errors.md

 If the Quran is from Allah, there should be no contradictions.

+### Allah forgives all sins / does not forgive all sins

+Surah 39:53

+> Allah certainly forgives **all** sins.
+He is indeed the All-Forgiving, Most Merciful.

+Surah 4:116

+> Surely Allah does **not** forgive associating ˹others˺ with Him ˹in worship˺,

 ### Jesus is the Word of Allah, but not Allah